Twin Branch Dam (Indiana)

 Twin Branch Dam is the tallest dam with a hydroelectric power station on the St. Joseph River in Indiana.
 When it was first commissioned, it was called the Hen Island Dam.
+Power was first produced on December 16, 1903.

 The name Twin Branch Dam comes from the Twin Branch Creek which empties into the St. Joseph River just above the dam.
 The prior name for the dam, "Hen Island Dam," came from an island that used to be just below the dam where a riverboat resident used the island to raise geese and chickens.
 There were two islands, one named "Hen Island" and the other "Goose Island".
 Both islands were taken by the river by the 1950s.

 Prior dam attempt

 In 1835 was the first attempt to build a dam on the St. Joseph River near the Twin Branch Dam it was commissioned by the St. Joseph Iron Works.
 The attempt was abandoned in 1837.

 Planning and legal battle

 The dam was built by the Sanderson & Porter, company of New York City.
 The dam was commissioned on February 26, 1900.
 The company that commissioned the dam was the St. Joseph and Elkhart Power Company.
 It was incorporated on February 28, 1900, with a first issue of capital stock for $50,000.
 The company took over the Home Electric Light and Power Company.

 They acquired the rights to over a thousand acres of land that would be flooded.
 Because of the size of the dam and the view that it would impact the planned project upstream by the Indiana Power Company, litigation between the two companies was filed.
 The case was Indiana Power Company vs. St. Joseph and Elkhart Power Company St. Joseph C.C.
 The planned project for the Hen Island Dam was successful in the Circuit Court, the Indiana Supreme Court, and the United States Supreme Court refused to hear the case.
 The legal battle took over two years and was settled between the two companies.

 The St. Joseph and Elkhart Power company was also sued by the St. Joseph Navigation Company in Federal Court, seeking an injunction to stop the dam.
 The case was filed because the dam would block navigation up the river.

 The original plan was for the plant to have six alternating three-phase generators of 800 kilowatts each, with thirty large turbine wheels connected in tandem.